mysql/mysql-utilities/doc/man/mysqldbexport.rst

 .. option:: --display=<display>, -d<display>

    Control the number of columns shown.
-Permitted display values are BRIEF = minimal columns for object creation (default), FULL = all columns, NAMES = only object names (not valid for --format=SQL).
+Permitted display values are BRIEF = minimal columns for object creation (default), FULL = all columns, and NAMES = only object names (not valid for --format=SQL).

 .. option:: --exclude=<exclude>, -x<exclude>